 Phoebe, who was just outside of the circle.

 This is just what Jeremy did in the episode, Stuart thought.
-He remembered that first Charmed episode very
+As the first episode of

 "Remember the spell!"
 Phoebe shouted to Prue and Piper across the roar of the flames.

 "Your spell only worked when the three of you said it together holding hands," Jeremy said.
 "And that's not